 Alcohol may exacerbate symptoms for people in Shreveport, LA already suffering from mental disorders.
 Anyone who suffers from depression, for instance, should avoid alcohol altogether as symptoms could become much more severe.

 What Are My Treatment Options?

 Inpatient rehab has widely been accepted as the most effective way to treat addiction.
 Inpatient rehabs are residential facilities that provide medical attention and care 24/7.
-It has the added benefit of removing the individual from people and places that might tempt him or her to relapse.
+It has the added benefit of removing the individual from people and places in Shreveport, LA that might tempt him or her to relapse.
 Inpatient centers are equipped with a variety of treatment modalities allowing each person to benefit from the different approaches.

 Outpatient care allows people to participate in intensive, non-residential, part-time program.
-These intensive programs, or IOP, facilitate group and individual therapies and aim at arming people with the necessary skills without requiring a leave of absence.
+These intensive programs, or IOP, facilitate group and individual therapies and aim at arming people in Shreveport, LA with the necessary skills without requiring a leave of absence.
 They are generally less of a strain on the bank account and permit more personal freedom.

 Inpatient and outpatient programs both aim to arm people with life skills critical to successfully recovering from the disease of addiction.
 A variety of therapies are utilized, including individual, group and family therapy.
 The different approaches provide each individual with exposure to what works best for him or her, allowing for the best possible outcomes.